-Delivering applications as SAAS or software as a service gain popularity during the 2008 recession as a rebounding business model for providing software to a high number of users.
-This way, customers could signup for recurring monthly or annual plans and use an application over the internet rather than paying a large sum of money upfront for software licenses.
+Delivering applications such as SAAS or software as a service gained popularity during the 2008 recession as a rebounding business model for providing software to a high number of users.
+This way, customers could signup for recurring monthly or annual plans and use an application over the Internet rather than paying a large sum of money upfront for software licenses.

 So how would you devise the subscription price plans for your first customers?

 There are plenty of excellent examples out there from prominent SAAS companies, but you need to realize that they are in more mature growth stages, and you need to be mindful when borrowing their ideas on how to devise your subscription plans.

 The following seven tips help you accomplish that.